v.9-29-21

 • A team must have at least 4 players present to start a game.
 Can play 4 on 4, 4 on 5, 5-5, 5-6.

-• COED teams must have 3 women on the field for each game.
+• COED teams must have 3 women on the field for each game/or play with 1 less player (ie:2 F and 3 M).

 • COED – 8 points awarded as follows:

-1. Female catches a thrown pass in the end zone &/or runs after receiving the pass into the end-zone.
+• A female catches a thrown pass in the end zone &/or runs after receiving the pass into the end zone.

-2. Female is QB and either runs or throws a pass for a touchdown.
+• The female is QB and throws a pass for a touchdown.

-NOTE: Not an 8-point TD if Male catches the ball and laterals to a female to score.
+NOTE: Not an 8-point TD if a Male catches the ball and laterals to a female to score.
+(No laterals).

-• The Coed Division and Women’s Division will be using a smaller approved ball – like a Wilson TDY.
+• The Co-Ed Division/Women’s Division will be allowed to use a smaller approved ball by the officials – like a Wilson TDY.

 EQUIPMENT

 • Flags must be worn at the waist with one flag on each side of the player’s hip “flaring out”.
 No article of clothing may cover any part of a player’s belt.
-Shirts must be tucked in or pulled under belt so the entire flag from post to flag is accessible.
-Referee must see your post (flag attaches to sonic pop).
+Shirts must be tucked in or pulled under the belt so the entire flag from post to flag is accessible.
+The referee must see your post (flag attached to Sonic Pop).

 TIME

 • Games 30 minutes in length.
-Two 15-minute running quarters.
 Clock stops on injuries or at the ref’s discretion.

-• Playoffs (elimination rounds) there will be two-time outs (TO) per team per game, but all that will be is a 25 second play clock TO, so get back in huddle and get your play off before the play clock expires.
+• Playoffs (elimination rounds) there will be two-time outs (TO) per team per game, but all that will be is a 25-second play clock TO, so get back in the huddle and get your playoff before the TO play clock expires.

-• Games begin with coin toss; winner choice of receive ball or defend a goal.
-If a team is >10 minutes late to report to the field, game is forfeited.
-If late to report, coin toss is automatically deferred to the on-time team.
+• Games begin with a coin toss; the winner chooses to receive the ball or defend a goal.
+If a team is >10 minutes late to report to the field, the game is forfeited.
+If late to report, a coin toss is automatically deferred to the on-time team.

 • All activities/playing/warming up with balls will cease once the conference for the coin toss is announced.